paed01/smqp/API.md

 - `requeue`: optional boolean to requeue messages consumed by consumer

 ### `queue.get([consumeOptions])`

+Same as [`broker.get`](#brokergetqueuename-options) but you don't have to supply a queue name.

 ### `queue.getState()`

 Get queue state.

-Will throw a TypeError of messages contains circular JSON.
+Will throw a TypeError if messages contains circular JSON.
 The error will be decorated with code `EQUEUE_STATE` and the name of the queue as `queue`.

 ### `queue.nack(message[, allUpTo, requeue = true])`
 ### `queue.nackAll([requeue = true])`